BorysZhyhalo/TemaBit-Fozzy-Group/README.md

 * Create day indicators for week, month, year, day and day off
 * Days Indicator (0 - weekday, 1 - day off)

-* It's make sence to drop from the data frame 'sku_id', because this data does not give us value.
+# Modeling the data
+* Coding of categorical data (One-Hot Encoding).
+We have no ordinal data.